raadlak/raadlak.github.io/TimeSeries.md

 There is another decomposition option within statsmodel is STL, the STL option (class) requires additional parameters than the seasonal_decompose function.
-The two other parameters you will use are seasonal and robust. <br> The first one is **seasonal parameter**, is for the seasonal smoother and can only take odd integer values greater than or equal to 7.
+The two other parameters you will use are seasonal and robust. <br> The first one is easonal parameter is for the seasonal smoother and can only take odd integer values greater than or equal to 7.
 Similarly, the STL function has a trend smoother (the trend parameter).

-The second parameter is **robust**, which takes a Boolean value (True or False).
+The second parameter is obust which takes a Boolean value (True or False).
 Setting robust=True helps remove the impact of outliers on seasonal and trend components when calculated.

 ```python